 The Company's money market funds are classified within Level 1 of the fair value hierarchy because they are valued using quoted market prices.
-Certificates of deposit are carried at amortized cost in the Company's consolidated balance sheet, which approximates their fair value based on Level 2 inputs.
-The carrying values of other receivables, accounts payable and accrued expenses as of December 31, 2021 and 2020 approximated their fair values due to the short-term nature of these items.
+Certificates of deposit are carried at amortized cost in the Company's consolidated balance sheets, which approximates their fair value based on Level 2 inputs.
+The carrying values of other receivables, accounts payable and accrued expenses as of December 31, 2022 and 2021 approximated their fair values due to the short-term nature of these items.